adapta-project/adapta-gtk-theme/README.md

 2. select `Adapta` via Gnome-Tweak-Tool.

- * No need to upgrade Gnome-Tweak-Tool to 3.20.0 since Adapta revived `gtk-3.0` directory.
+ * For Gtk+ 3.18.x users, there's no need to upgrade Gnome-Tweak-Tool to 3.20.0 since Adapta revived `gtk-3.0` directory.

 Installation from Git Source
 ------------